Transforming and Leading Organizations

 Dr. Gordon has also completed course work in a Ph.D. in Educational Policy Planning and Administration at the Graduate School of Education at the University of California at Berkeley.

-Each certificate course is $149.00 per registrant.
+Each certificate course is $300.00 per registrant.
 Three (3) Continuing Education Units (CEU's) will be awarded upon successful completion of the course.
-The course fee does not include the cost of the required text books.

 Written refund requests received no later than seven days prior to the program will result in a refund of fees less a $35 administration charge.
 Refund requests received after that cannot be honored.
 A substitute participant may be designated in place of a registrant who cannot attend.
 Auburn University and the Office of Professional & Continuing Education reserve the right to cancel, postpone, or combine workshop sections, to limit registration, or to change instructors or speakers.